 In 2013, Dollarama enters into a licensing and services agreement with Dollar City, a value retailer established in El Salvador looking to expand its activities in Latin America.

 Dollarama starts sharing its business expertise with Dollar City and providing sourcing services, allowing it to begin testing the business model in new markets, work that continues to this day.

 Accelerating growth and a natural successionif (has_post_thumbnail()): ?> endif; ?>

 In 2015, Dollarama celebrates the opening of its 1,000th store and confirms its long-term target to open up to 1,400 stores in Canada.
 New price points of $3.50 and $4.00 are also introduced in the key categories that have made Dollarama a unique value destination for decades now.

 In 2016, after contributing to nearly 25 years of growth and profitability, Neil Rossy is appointed president and chief executive officer while founder Larry Rossy becomes executive chairman.

 That same year, Dollarama opens a new 500,000 square foot warehouse in Montreal, Quebec, to accommodate growing capacity requirements as it continues to expand its store network.

-After a lifetime in the retail industry, company founder Larry Rossy steps down as Executive Chairman and becomes Chairman Emeritus, remaining as a mentor and advisor to the management team.
+In 2018, after a lifetime in the retail industry, company founder Larry Rossy steps down as Executive Chairman and is named Chairman Emeritus.
 Stephen Gunn, Lead Director of the Board of Directors since 2009, is named Chairman of the Board.

-Dollarama launches its e-commerce site for the sale of select merchandise by the case full, available for delivery across the province of Quebec.
+Dollarama kicks off the year with the launch of its e-commerce site for the sale of select merchandise by the full case, available for delivery across Canada.